exercism/v3/languages/common-lisp/exercises/concept/pizza-pi/.docs/instructions.md

-Lilly is looking to write a function that takes the number of pizzas to make and their diameters then returns the exact amount of dough (to the nearest gram) that she'll need.
+Lilly is looking to write a function that takes the number of pizzas to make and their diameters then returns the exact amount of dough (to the nearest gram) that they'll need.
 For example, to make 4 pizzas 30cm in diameter:

 ```lisp
 (dough-calculator 4 30) ; => 1648